HomeMy WebLinkAbout1933-07-25 325

 Cor.
 Lincoln Street and Marrett Road.

-Alcohol - John A. Sellars, Concord Ave. and Waltham St.
+Alcohol - John A. Sellars, Concord Ave. and Waltham St. Licenses

-Garbage - Lowell Rendering Co., Lowell
+Garbage - Lowell Rendering Co. , Lowell

 and Marrett Road

-Overhanging Sign - P. Ferri, Cor, Bow Street and Mass.
+Overhanging Sign - P. Ferri, Cor.
+Bow Street and Mass.
 Ave.

-Notice of a hearing on the John Donnelly and Sons
+Notice of a hearing on the John Donnelly and Sons Billboard

-renewal of billboard.permits #9769 and #11352 to be held
+renewal of billboard. permits #9769 and #11352 to be held hearing

 July 19, at 10:30 A.M. was received.
 The Town Counsel

-arranged that the nearing be postponed.
+arranged that the hearing be postponed.

-In regard to the bill of $59.65 of F. H. Tobin for
+In regard to the bill of $59.65 of F. H. Tobin for Tobin

-extra work on the Cary Memorial Building, Mr. Ferguson and
+extra work on the Cary Memorial Building, Mr. Ferguson and Bill

 Mr. Trask agreed to report on this later.

-The Board signed the Warrant for a Town Meeting to be
+The Board signed the Warrant for a Town Meeting to be Warrant

 held August 14th.
 It was voted to instruct the Chairman